The Growing Child: Adolescent (13 to 18 Years)

 First pubertal change: breast development

 Hair under the arms: 12 years old

 Menstrual periods: 10 to 16.5 years old

-There are specific stages of development that both boys and girls go through when developing secondary sexual characteristics (the physical characteristics of males and females that are not involved in reproduction such as voice changes, body shape, pubic hair distribution, and facial hair).
-The following is a brief overview of the changes that occur:
+There are specific stages of development that both boys and girls go through when developing secondary sexual characteristics.
+These are the physical characteristics of males and females that are not involved in reproduction, such as voice changes, body shape, pubic hair distribution, and facial hair.
+The following is a brief overview of the changes that happen:

 In boys, the initial puberty change is the enlargement of the scrotum and testes.
 At this point, the penis does not enlarge.
 Then, as the testes and scrotum continue to enlarge, the penis gets longer.
 Next, the penis will continue to grow in both size and length.